hugomf/sqs-phrase-scrambler-go/README.md

 ## Usage:

-- Provision SQS Queue in AWS as follows (`phrase-scrambler-queue` will be created):
+- Provision SQS Queue in AWS as follows, a queue named `phrase-scrambler-queue` will be created:

 ```shell
 	$ cd cdk-deploy